What are the Best Organizational Structures for a Business?

 Types of Organizational Structures

 A traditional line organizational structure is truly the place to start for most companies, especially the smaller ones that don’t necessarily comprise a vast number of departments or require a major number of links in the chain of command/communication.
-The image below is an example of what a traditional line organizational structure looks like:
+The image above is an example of what a traditional line organizational structure looks like.

 With the traditional line organizational structure, the process of communicating information is very much narrowly focused.
 All information starts at the top and is passed down, typically from one individual to the next.
 While the practice keeps things simple, it’s a rather rigid organizational structure and, because there is no horizontal sharing of information, it can take a substantial amount of time to process information throughout the company.
 The traditional organizational structure is best suited to small businesses that, again, comprise a fairly small number of departments and a limited number of employees.